soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 ## Getting started

-To access your investigations, as an Office 365 global administrator or security administrator, do one of the following:
+To access your investigations, as an Office 365 global administrator or security administrator, Go to the Office 365 Security & Compliance Center ([https://protection.office.com](https://protection.office.com)) and sign in.
+Then, do one of the following:

-- Go to the Office 365 Security & Compliance Center ([https://protection.office.com](https://protection.office.com)) and sign in.
-Then, in the left navigation, go to **Threat management** > **Investigations**.
+- In the left navigation, go to **Threat management** > **Investigations**.

     or